 Worship begins at 10:30 am

-Our worship services are where we gather to proclaim the good news that God has shared with us through the person of Jesus Christ.
+Our worship services are where we gather (in person and online) to proclaim the good news that God has shared with us through the person of Jesus Christ.
 We engage in group and individual prayer, sing together, and hear the reading and preaching of God's word.

 We meet around the Lord's Table every week, as that is one of our most deeply-held beliefs.
 We believe that communion, our weekly reenactment of Jesus Christ's last supper with his disciples, is open to all.